December 28, 2018

 What Should Be Stored in a Medical Refrigerator?

-Medical refrigerators get used to store many different temperature-sensitive items.
+Medical refrigerators get used to storing many different temperature-sensitive items.
 What you’ll need to store will depend on your lab’s needs.

 This can include blood and related products like plasma.
 Many vaccines need to be refrigerated, as do some medicines.
 From tissue samples to treatment supplies, these fridges have become an essential part of modern medicine.